Benefits of early childhood education

 For many children, participating in early childhood education and care is the first significant amount of time they spend away from their family.
 Being in a new environment, away from home, can help children to build their confidence and discover their identity.

-As part of a child’s growing independence, they develop key self-regulation skills between the ages of three and five years old.
+As children grow more independent, they start to develop important self-regulation skills between the ages of 3 and 5 years old.
 These skills may include concentrating, sharing and taking turns.
 For example, toddlers may show self-regulation by waiting to play with a toy, or by paying attention to someone who is talking to them.

 Self-regulation skills are important to help children develop confidence and independence, allowing them to grow and understand who they are, and to form friendships.
 Parents, carers and early childhood educators are all important role models for demonstrating healthy methods of self-regulation.